Special Needs Planning

 - Directions as to your wishes for final arrangements, e.g., burial services, final resting place, or other details you want carried out;

-- Avoid head and heartaches by including an advance health care and financial directives such as powers of attorney, living wills, and health care proxies;
+- Advance health care and financial directives such as powers of attorney, living wills, and health care proxies;

-- Copies of special needs, living, or insurance trusts that may be in effect.
+- Copies of insurance policies or trusts that may be in effect.
 (The signed copies or originals may be required to complete property transfers, so also include details about the location of the originals);

-- A list of major assets and information about where they are located, such as insurance policies, investments, bank accounts with policy and account numbers and contact info for brokers, insurance agents, and investment advisors;
+- A list of major assets and information about your insurance policies, investments, bank accounts with policy and account numbers and contact info for brokers, insurance agents, and investment advisors for assets needed for care of special needs individuals;

-- If you have had them created, include the guardianship documents;
+- If you have had them created, include the guardianship documents, if activated;

 - The contact information for government agencies or case workers with whom you have worked;